-- 4 Slowly raise inner mast upright until mast clears top of fork carriage.
-Move carriage to work area and lower the mast. - ♠ Make sure that carriage remains on floor and does not bind while mast is being raised. - 5 Inspect all parts for wear or damage.
-Replace all worn or damaged parts.
+- Lift chain Outer mast - Carriage Carriage Lift chain Block - 4 Slowly raise inner mast upright until mast clears top of fork carriage.
+Move carriage to work area and lower the mast. - A Make sure that carriage remains on floor and does not bind while mast is being raised. - Inspect all parts for wear or damage.Replace all worn or damaged parts.